The Fresh Air Fund: Year-round programs and off-season camping

 The Fund has expanded its initiative recently to intensify its relationship with young campers.
 Boys and girls from Camps Hayden-Marks Memorial, Hidden Valley and Anita Bliss Coler (ABC) participate in weekend camping programs in the fall, winter and spring.
 Activities included hiking, cooking, arts and crafts and cooperative games.

-The Counselor-In-Training (CIT) Program at Camps Anita Bliss Coler (ABC) and Hayden-Marks Memorial have expanded tremendously in recent years.
+The Counselor-In-Training (CIT) Program at Camps Anita Bliss Coler (ABC) and Hayden-Marks Memorial have expanded significantly in recent years.
 The majority of the CITs are former campers.
 All CITs must be 16 and 17 years old at the beginning of the summer.
 During summer and weekend camp visits, young people acquire supervisory skills to become future camp counselors.
 They develop leadership, team-building and communications skills through a year-round program.

 Career Awareness Programs

 The Career Awareness Program focuses on expanding the education and career options of New York City adolescents.
 Boys and girls, ages 12 to 14, make a commitment for three years in order to participate in specially designed educational, recreational and camping experiences in New York City and at Camp Mariah.
 All students register in the spring of 6th grade.
 After completion of the 6th grade school year, they begin the program in the summer.